Creative software can be used to design and create visual and audio assets for your business.

 Creativity is a huge part of business, and for the purposes of this article, we're going to consider creative software that covers the following areas:

 - Photo editing software.
-Manipulate photos on your computer.
+Manipulate photos on your computer or mobile device.
 For instance, you can remove red-eye, crop photos or make them sharper.

 - Graphics and illustration software.
 Create visual elements like logos and diagrams from scratch.